Martirosyan-Hayk/Uptime-Monitoring-Coding-Assignment/README.md

 ### Prerequisites

-Make sure you have Node.js and npm installed on your machine.
+Make sure you have Node.js and yarn installed on your machine.
 You can download them from [nodejs.org](https://nodejs.org/).

 ### 🔄 Clone the Repository